 It used to be the great talents, Meryl Streep and Robert Duvall, who impressed me most.
 But I find myself more moved these days by stories of great effort -- Vin Diesel buying a typewriter and cranking out an entire screenplay in a month so he could return it since he couldn't afford it.
 Or Matt Damon and Ben Affleck getting Good Will Hunting made.
 Those are herculean examples of commitment.

 I'm drawn to stories of justice and redemption, as well as big battles of black and white that must resolve into grey.
 Also, anything Aaron Sorkin will ever write.
 I just want to say all the things he says.
 And a beautifully choreographed fight scene gets me every time.

 On film, I tend to play dads and coaches, as well as hard edged lawyers and corporate sharks.
 On stage, well, I tend to play very violent men.
 I still haven't figured out why.
 I'm really a nice guy.
 Mostly.

-When I'm not doing this or spending time with my wife and super-awesome kid, I'm educating folks about what it means to eat meat humanely, teaching classes on making sushi, or trying to surprise myself.
-I just officiated at my first wedding.
-In Italy.
+When I'm not doing this or spending time with my wife and super-awesome kid, I'm helping folks learn to talk to each other more effectively (and respectfully), teaching workshops on making sushi, or trying to surprise myself.
+I just spoke to a Barnard University class on the ethics of eating meat.
 I took aerial silks for 2 years.
 We'll see what's next.